 Operation Sea Guardian contributes to enhanced maritime security across the Mediterranean together with partner countries and other international organisations.
 NATO continues to cooperate through dialogue at the staff-to-staff level on operational cooperation with the European Union, notably in the framework of annual conferences on “Shared Awareness and De-confliction in the Mediterranean” co-chaired by the EU-led operation EUNAVFOR MED IRINI and Allied Maritime Command.
 Operation Sea Guardian also allows non-NATO countries to contribute as operational partners.

 Operation Sea Guardian operates in the Mediterranean and performs the following three maritime security operation (MSO) tasks.

 - Support maritime situational awareness: the focus is on information-sharing between Allies and with civilian agencies to enhance the NATO Recognised Maritime Picture (RMP);

 - Support maritime counter-terrorism: this involves the planning and conduct of a range of operations to deter, disrupt, defend and protect against maritime-based terrorist activities.
 Essentially, these operations aim to deny terrorists access to designated areas and contain threats through the use of force;

-If agreed by the NAC, Operation Sea Guardian can perform the following four additional MSO tasks:
+If agreed by the North Atlantic Council, Operation Sea Guardian can perform four additional MSO tasks:

 - Uphold freedom of navigation: NATO must be ready and able to act in compliance with and support the principle of freedom of navigation in times of peace and war.
 This includes surveillance, patrol, maritime interdiction, Special Operations, deployment of law enforcement detachments and, when authorised, the use of force.